maskmanlucifer/react-a-blog/README.md

-A simple todo app made with react app
+A simple todo app made with ReactJS